masterborn/masterborn-blog/src/content/top_11_technology_trends.md

 *****

 Are you an innovator looking to leverage disruptive technologies?
-At Masterborn, we love ambitious, challenging projects and are fascinated by the emerging possibilities of AI and ML.
+At MasterBorn, we love ambitious, challenging projects and are fascinated by the emerging possibilities of AI and ML.
 If you have a technology project you’d like to discuss, drop me a line at malgorzata.g@masterborn.com.
 Our engineers will be more than happy to get back to you and discuss how we can help.